phGAV/SQL-parser/README.md

 ### Parser

-- `SQLParser`: The main parser class that converts SQL strings to Query objects - TODO
+- `SQLParser`: The main parser class that converts SQL strings to Query objects

 ### Utilities

-- `SQLFormatter`: Formats Query objects back into readable SQL strings - TODO
+- `SQLFormatter`: Formats Query objects back into readable SQL strings

 ## Usage

-The parser can be used to: TODO
+The parser can be used to:

 1. Parse SQL queries into structured objects
 2. Analyze and modify query components programmatically